isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

   }
 ```

-We actually only need two different Headless Server calls to retrieve the Content Hub items for each of these folders.
+We only need two different Headless Server calls to retrieve the Content Hub items for each of these folders.

-- One call to search for all items of the given media type, returned by the method __public List<Item> getItems(@NonNull ContentHubContext context, @NonNull Folder folder)__.
+- One call to search all items of the given media type, returned by the method __public List<Item> getItems(@NonNull ContentHubContext context, @NonNull Folder folder)__.
 - One call to retrieve the details of each item, returned by the method __public Item getItem(@NonNull ContentHubContext context, @NonNull ContentHubObjectId id)__.

 Both calls are implemented in class __HeadlessServerConnector__ which is created for every instance of __HeadlessDAMContentHubAdapter__.

-___Note that for the sake of simplicity we did not implement methods to support searching and content creation via Content Hub!___
+___Note that for the sake of simplicity we did not implement methods
+to support searching and content creation via Content Hub!___